numpy/numpy/doc/neps/nep-0012-missing-data.rst

 Rejected alternative
 ********************

-Parameterized data type which adds additional memory for the na flag
+Parameterized data type which adds additional memory for the NA flag
 ====================================================================

 Another alternative to having a separate mask added to the array is